-The Roald Dahl Literary Estate LLP manages the copyrights and trademarks of author Roald Dahl and works with publishers, film-makers, theatre producers, merchandisers and other licensees worldwide.
+The Roald Dahl Story Company Ltd manages the copyrights and trademarks of author Roald Dahl and works with publishers, film-makers, theatre producers, merchandisers and other licensees worldwide.

 The Roald Dahl Charitable Trust is a registered UK charity (no. 1119330).

-Roald Dahl’s Marvellous Children’s Charity helps to provide the best possible healthcare for over 21,000 seriously ill children and young people in the UK every year through Roald Dahl specialist children's nurses.
+Roald Dahl’s Marvellous Children’s Charity helps to provide the best possible healthcare for over 21,000 seriously ill children, young people and their families in the UK every year through Roald Dahl specialist children's nurses.